Welcome to Hive-Mind, my home on the web. Feel free to visit my projects:

 - Hive-Mind Bee Blog: Adventures in Backyard Beekeeping

-- Pathable: A on-line community and social networking service for conferences and events
+- Pathable: An event app and website platform for conferences and events

 - Wallyhood: Hyperlocal news and neighborhood blog for Wallingford, Seattle

-- Hive Mind Halloween: A sweet Halloween party we produce every year
+- Hive Mind Halloween: A sweet Halloween party we used to produce

 - Jewsmas: An imaginary holiday, protecting Chanukah from commercialism like those mama birds that pretend to have a broken wing